mrbean-bremen/pytest-find-dependencies/README.rst

   set to 1
 - if ``pytest-xdist`` is detected, it is ensured that the internal tests are not distributed, as this would break the dependency check
-- after finishing all test runs and displaying the result, "no tests run" is currently displayed on the summary line - this can be safely ignored
 - if no dependent tests are found, the test will run twice as long as without the option (because each test will be executed twice), with one dependent test it will take about three times as long as the original tests, and with